Using Lyman-$\alpha$ transits to constrain models of atmospheric escape

-Specifically for Lyman-$\alpha$ observations, the absorption by neutral hydrogen in the interstellar medium obscures the line core $\sim -50 \text{ to } 50 \text{ km s}^{-1}$ (unless the star has a particularly large radial velocity) \citep[e.g.,][]{Landsman1993}, such that in order interpret these observations we rely on information contained in the wings of the spectrum.
-As typical escape models predict outflow velocities to be < 50 km s$^{-1}$, these observations do not probe the launching regions of the outflow.
+Lyman-$\alpha$ transit observations are complicated to interpret.
+Interstellar neutral hydrogen obscures the stellar Lyman-$\alpha$ line core \citep[$\sim -50 \text{ to } 50 \text{ km s}^{-1}$, unless the star has a particularly large radial velocity, e.g.,][]{Landsman1993}, such that to interpret these observations we rely on information contained in the wings of the spectrum.
+Typical escape models predict outflow velocities to be much smaller than this: $\sim 7-20 \text{ km s}^{-1}$ for photoevaporation and $\sim 1-2 \text{ km s}^{-1}$ for core powered mass loss.
+Therefore, these observations do not probe the launching regions of the outflow.
 The fact that transits are indeed observed at such high velocities (generally in the blue wing) indicates that interactions with the circumstellar environment have an important role in making the planetary outflow observable.
 Furthermore, observations often have a transit so deep it implies a size larger than the planet's Hill sphere and a duration much greater than the optical transit, indicating that a significant absorption comes from parts of the outflow far away (and unbound) from the planet.
 At these distances, interactions with the circumstellar environment are important \citep[e.g.,][]{Bourrier2013b, Bisalko2013, Matsakos2015, McCann2019}.